agourlay/omnibus/README.md

 ## Administration

-All administration features are protected by http basic authentication. (better than nothing) By defaukt the admin credential is `admin/omnibus`, this can be changed it the configuration file.
+All administration features are protected by http basic authentication. (better than nothing for now)

+By default the admin credentials are `admin/omnibus`, this can be changed it the configuration file.

 The administration module exposes two APIs

 - `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics
 - `GET /admin/leaves` to retrieve all the topic leaves

-You can also access the administration web interface running on http://localhost:8080/.(still a work in progress)
+You can also access the administration web interface running on http://localhost:8080/. (still a work in progress)

 ## Monitoring